What Is a Sales Funnel? (And How to Use It)

 • use a CRM to help you keep track of the stages of the sales process.

-Keeping track of the deals you're working on and the stages your leads are in will help you maintain sales funnel analysis in RAYNET's CRM.
+An overview of the deals you are currently working on and the stages your leads are in will help you maintain sales funnel analysis in CRM.
+You will find out if it is suitable for your business when you try it for free for 30 days.